Laptop-side configuration

 Values

-The definitions of these values are identical to those values in the client
+are identical to those values in the client

 Here is an example configuration to show you the conventions of how Telepresence is configured: